Wadi Fukin: Post−1967

 The residents built a school and an access road, in addition to bringing electricity to the village.
 The World Lutheran Federation was one of the groups that helped fund these projects.
 The Mennonite Centre in East Jerusalem and the Agricultural Relief Committee helped introduce drip irrigation systems and other farming improvements.

-After the 1995 accords, most of the villages land, roughly 667 acres, was classified as Area C under complete Israeli control and military administration.
-Obtaining building permits from that authority are, according to residents, all but impossible.
+After the 1995 accords, most of the village's land, roughly 667 acres, was classified as Area C under complete Israeli control and military administration.
+Obtaining building permits from that authority is, according to residents, all but impossible.